-Brad Stenger is the ring master of the technical machinery that sources all the DSCN content from the far reaches of the internet.
+Brad Stenger is the production editor and ring master of the technical machinery that sources all the DSCN content from the far reaches of the internet.
 His information discovery and curation stack is what allows us to hit the breadth of coverage while maintaining clear focus on the topics that interest our readers.
-And he's stepped up to do quite a bit of the writing too!
+And he's stepped up to do quite a bit of the writing too.
 Besides newsletters, Brad enjoys hacking his Garmin and researching wearable technology.

-Catherine Cramer is both honored and elated to be an Editor of DSCN.
-She is also the Assistant Director of the EarthCube Office at the San Diego Supercomputer Center at UCSD, as well as the Director and Co-Founder of the non-profit Woods Hole Institute.
-Her work centers on creating partnerships among research, industry and academia, and applying her experience in working with underserved communities on complex data and network sciences and workforce development.
-She is co-founder of the international Network Science in Education initiative, in its 9th year, and also serves on the Board of the Network Science Society.
-She co-leads the Data Science for All data literacy effort with the Northeast Big Data Innovation Hub, and she just finished collaborating on a COVID-19 data challenge with the West Big Data Innovation Hub and UCSD Border Solutions Alliance.
+Catherine Cramer is a writer and editor of DSCN.
+She is also the Assistant Director of the EarthCube Office at the San Diego Supercomputer Center at UCSD, and the Director and Co-Founder of the non-profit Woods Hole Institute.
+She works to create partnerships among research, industry, academia, and underserved communities around complex data and network sciences and workforce development.
+She is co-founder of the international Network Science in Education initiative and co-leads the Data Science for All data literacy effort with the NE Big Data Innovation Hub.

-Laura Norén is the former voice behind the newsletter.
-She is currently busy as VP of Privacy and Trust at Obsidian Security, a Visiting Scholar at NYU’s Center for Data Science, and a Visiting Scholar at UC-Berkeley’s Division of Data Science.
-She contributes in-depth pieces to the DSCN when she is able (watch for our section "From the desk of Laura Norén").
+Laura Norén is the DSCN contributing editor.
+She is a Visiting Scholar at NYU’s Center for Data Science.
+She contributes in-depth pieces to the DSCN which can be found at "From the desk of Laura Norén" and guides the development of newsletter features.
 She holds a PhD in Sociology from NYU, undergrad degrees from MIT, and is broadly interested in the sociotechnical impacts of applied data science.